 University Park at SIUE is home to two very important economic development engines that drive the greater metropolitan St. Louis region.
 Residing in University Park since 1983, the Leadership Council Southwestern Illinois is the longest standing tenant.
-The Edwardsville/Glen Carbon Chamber of Commerce is a relative newcomer to the Park.
-Both organizations can be found at 200 University Park Drive.
+The Edwardsville/Glen Carbon Chamber of Commerce is also located in the Park.

 The Leadership Council takes pride in fostering economic growth in Madison and St. Clair counties by strengthening public and private partnerships.
 This allows partners to focus on job growth and retention.
-According to Ellen Krohne, executive director, the Council’s University Park location could not be better to help it achieve its mission.
-Describing the space as “community agnostic,” Krohne said it is exactly what her organization needs to serve its constituency fairly without the appearance of favoring one municipality over another.
+According to Ronda Sauget, executive director, the Council’s University Park location could not be better to help it achieve its mission.
+Describing the space as “encouraging community engagement,” Sauget said it is exactly what her organization needs to serve its constituency fairly without the appearance of favoring one municipality over another.

-Its close proximity to the SIUE campus allows the Leadership Council to take advantage of many benefits, including access to student workers and interns.
-The organization’s executive director also works closely with SIUE Chancellor Julie Furst-Bowe who serves on the Executive Committee of the council and Jim Pennekamp, Special Assistant to the Chancellor for Regional Economic Development and Executive Director, University Park SIUE, who provides valuable input and assistance on the economic development and infrastructure committees.
-Krohne said the Leadership Council also has been involved in important studies with faculty members and administrators through the years, such as the comprehensive Vision 2020 plan for the region.
+Its close proximity to the SIUE campus allows the Leadership Council Southwestern Illinois to take advantage of many benefits, including access to student workers and interns.
+The organization's executive director also works closely with the University senior leadership team.
+Sauget said the Leadership Council has engaged faculty members to collaborate in important regional studies and works with senior administrators on key educational public policy initiatives.

 The Ed/Glen Chamber prides itself as a trusted resource for local information.
 The membership-based non-profit organization strives to establish strong relationships between businesses and citizens of the Edwardsville and Glen Carbon communities.
 Dedicated to delivering event information, member job postings, and relocation information to new families and organizations, the Chamber’s mission is to advocate for the interest of business in order to promote the local economy and provide networking and educational resources for its membership.